digitalinteraction/authograph-wordpress/readme.txt

 == Description ==

 **Authograph** is a way for photo-journalists and content creators to display a rich visual overlay of metadata onto their web-based images.
-Announced at World Press Photo Foundation awards ceremony 2016, this simple drop-in javascript library automatically augments seleted photos with additional content, curated by the content owner.
+Announced at World Press Photo Foundation awards ceremony 2016, this simple drop-in javascript library automatically augments selected photos with additional content, curated by the content owner.

 See the [Project Site](https://fourcorners.io) for more background on the project and future directions.